zoecarver/unityWS/readme.md

 Basically after you have created your C# script in unity, change `void` to `IEnumerator` before Start.
 And we can actually delete the Update function because we will not be using that.

 Instead of update you will use an always true while loop.
-The reason for this is because if you put our connection code inside of the Update function you would have to reconnect every time, and as you can imagine this would be problematic.
+The reason for this is because if you put your connection code inside of the Update function you would have to reconnect every time, and as you can imagine this would be problematic.
 So you can go ahead and add this inside of your Start function:

 ```
 while (true) {